 GOALS: What are the goals of the proposed project?
 Who will benefit and why?
 How will success be measured?

 The AHT recently oversaw the process of updating the Town's Housing Production Plan (HPP).
-The HPP update built on the foundation of goals laid out in the Town's Master Plan and previous five-year HPP and detailed the need to: encourage a variety of housing types beyond single-family homes; facilitate the development of housing options attainable for residents at different life stages; reinforce Southborough's economic goals; minimizing the impacts of new development on priority areas for open space, conservation, and natural resource protection; maintain and improve the Town's existing affordable housing; assist Southborough residents to obtain and maintain housing they can afford; enhance local capacity to support affordable housing; maintain 40B Safe Harbor; and, invest in infrastructure to facilitate the development of housing in priority areas.
+The HPP update built on the foundation of goals laid out in the Town's Master Plan and previous five-year HPP and detailed the need to: encourage a variety of housing types beyond single-family homes; facilitate the development of housing options attainable for residents at different life stages; reinforce Southborough's economic goals; minimize the impacts of new development on priority areas for open space, conservation, and natural resource protection; maintain and improve the Town's existing affordable housing; assist Southborough residents to obtain and maintain housing they can afford; enhance local capacity to support affordable housing; maintain 40B Safe Harbor; and, invest in infrastructure to facilitate the development of housing in priority areas.
 The proposed transfer of CPA funds to the AHT would allow the AHT to continue making progress toward these goals to benefit the residents of Southborough through increased housing affordability and opportunity.
 Success will be measured as progress towards our HPP targets, described in detail under Question 4, Community Need.

 COMMUNITY NEED: Why is this project needed?
 Does it address needs identified